joeledwards/tiger/README.md

 This project implements a streaming parser and interpreter.
 It is written in Scala with the pipline powered by Akka streams.

+Stream stages:
+- file source
+- decoder
+- lexer
+- parser
+- type-validator
+- interpreter

+The entry point is `com.buzuli.tiger.Tiger.run` where the stream graph is assembled and run.

 ## Requirements

 - [SBT 1.0+](https://www.scala-sbt.org/)